-Serving as an exchange volunteer was my greatest dream.
+Serving as an Exchange Volunteer was my greatest dream.
 Once I received the mail that I was one of the shortlisted to serve in Rwanda, I could not contain my excitement.
-Part of me was convinced that it was going to be tough journey this scared the hell out of me.
-I told myself “You can do this, beside it is not the first time, the difference is that it will be a new country”.
+Part of me was convinced that it was going to be a tough journey this scared the hell out of me.
+I told myself “You can do this, it is not the first time, the difference is that it will be a new country”.
 With that mindset, I made up my mind to go for it!

-I was hosted with a very lovely family.
+I was hosted by a very lovely family.
 Their three kids were so happy to have me around and this just melted my heart.

 “Muraho, amakuru?
 (Hello, how are you?)